nikolasleonhardt/wieland-group-tools/README.md

 We use this file format in our further analysis.

-After the original data has been "transformed", one can run the "heatmaps.py" script to obtain heatmaps representing the probability density of the mouse in the arena.
-Again, this script should work out of the box on the provided test data once it has been preprocessed with the previous script.
-The resulting heatmaps can then be found in a directory called "heatmaps/".
+After the original data has been "transformed", one can run the "heatmaps.py" and "signal_over_radius.py" scripts to obtain heatmaps representing the probability density of the mouse in the arena and the signal over the radius from the center of the arena, respectively.
+Again, these script should work out of the box on the provided test data once it has been preprocessed with the previous script.
+The resulting heatmaps can then be found in a directory called "heatmaps/" and the plots showing signal over radius in a directory called "signal_over_radius/".

 ### 3.2 Expected run time